npm/npm/doc/config.md

 The value `npm init` should use by default for the package author's homepage.

+### link

+* Default: false
+* Type: Boolean

+If true, then local installs will link if there is a suitable globally installed package.

+Note that this means that local installs can cause things to be installed into the global space at the same time.
+The link is only done if one of the two conditions are met:

+* The package is not already installed globally, or
+* the globally installed version is identical to the version that is being installed locally.

 ### logfd

 * Default: stderr file descriptor